HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 [AR Foundation](https://unity.com/unity/features/arfoundation) is a **cross-platform framework** that allows you to build augmented reality experiences once, then build for either Android or iOS devices. **ARCore Extensions** for AR

-AR Foundation allows you to work with augmented reality platforms in a multi-platform way within Unity.
+-   AR Foundation allows you to work with augmented reality platforms in a multi-platform way within Unity.
 This package presents an interface for Unity developers to use, but doesn't implement any AR features itself.
 To use AR Foundation on a target device, you also need separate packages for the target platforms officially supported by Unity:

 * [ARCore XR Plug-in](https://docs.unity3d.com/Packages/com.unity.xr.arcore@4.2/manual/index.html) on Android
 * [ARKit XR Plug-in](https://docs.unity3d.com/Packages/com.unity.xr.arkit@4.2/manual/index.html) on iOS
 * [Magic Leap XR Plug-in](https://docs.unity3d.com/Packages/com.unity.xr.magicleap@6.0/manual/index.html) on Magic Leap
 * [Windows XR Plug-in](https://docs.unity3d.com/Packages/com.unity.xr.windowsmr@4.0/manual/index.html) on HoloLens

-AR Foundation is a set _of MonoBehaviours_ and APIs for dealing with devices that support the following concepts.
+-   AR Foundation is a set of _MonoBehaviours_ and APIs for dealing with devices that support the following concepts.
 A few of them are:

-* **Device tracking:** track the device's position and orientation in physical space.
+    -   Device tracking: track the device's position and orientation in physical space.
-* **Plane detection: **detect horizontal and vertical surfaces.
+    -   Plane detection: detect horizontal and vertical surfaces.
-* **Anchor**: an arbitrary position and orientation that the device tracks.
+    -   Anchor**: an arbitrary position and orientation that the device tracks.
-* **Light estimation:** estimates for average color temperature and brightness in physical space.
+    -   Light estimation: estimates for average color temperature and brightness in physical space.
-* **Face tracking**: detect and track human faces.
+    -   Face tracking: detect and track human faces.
-* **2D image tracking:** detect and track 2D images.
+    -   2D image tracking: detect and track 2D images.
-* **Meshing: **generate triangle meshes that correspond to the physical space.
+    -   Meshing: generate triangle meshes that correspond to the physical space.
-* **Collaborative participants:** track the position and orientation of other devices in a shared AR experience.
+    -   Collaborative participants: track the position and orientation of other devices in a shared AR experience.
-* **Raycast:** queries physical surroundings for detected planes and feature points.
+    -   Raycast: queries physical surroundings for detected planes and feature points.

 [→ More information about AR Foundation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.2/manual/index.html)